 Long-Lasting Benefits of Densified Activated Sludge

-Hazen used retrofits and plant improvements completed in 2015 to inform a later design of secondary treatment facilities, increasing treatment capacity while minimizing costs at Gwinnett County's Crooked Creek WRF.
+A recent design of secondary treatment facilities increased treatment capacity while minimizing costs at Gwinnett County Department of Water Resources' Crooked Creek WRF.

 - Since startup, the facility has achieved superior settling with SVIs averaging 60 mL/g.